Top 10 Jeff Beck Songs

 Photo: Craig ONeal [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons

 In 1965, Jeff Beck replaced Eric Clapton in the legendary band The Yardbirds.
 Jeff Beck joined Jimmy Page.
 Jeff Beck toured with the band and recorded one album with the Yardbirds before being fired from the group.
 After leaving The Yardbirds, Jeff Beck went on to form the Jeff Beck Group.
-Over the years, in the 1960s and early 1970s, Jeff Beck worked with various famous musicians in different formations such as the Beck, Bogert & Appice band.
+Over the years, in the 1960s and early 1970s, Jeff Beck worked with various famous musicians in different formations, such as the Beck, Bogert & Appice bands.

 Our Top 10 Jeff Beck songs list attempts to define some of the best material that Jeff Beck recorded throughout his career.
 We have excluded any of The Yardbirds material since we wish to have enough room to present some great Jeff Beck tracks.
 This is only a small sampling of some extraordinary guitar-based instrumentals that sound like no other artist but Mr. Jeff Beck.